shrekshao/3d-graphics-beginner-projects/README.md

----
-# layout: home

-title: Modern 3D Graphics Beginner Tutorials and Projects in WebGPU
+# Modern 3D Graphics Beginner Tutorials and Projects in WebGPU

----

-# Modern 3D Graphics Beginner Projects in WebGPU

-## Too long; didn't read

-I want to know how modern games draw flashy 3D world on my screen.
-I want to learn 3D Graphics.
-I know how to program but that's it.

-Then you are ready to go.
-Shut up and start learning and coding now!
-[Lesson 0 Intro](lessons/00-intro.md).

-## More descriptions about this "course"
+⚠️ Construction zone.

+As of 2023/04/11, parts that are ready:
+  - index.md
+  - 00-intro.md (mostly)
+  - A skinned mesh renderer and particle sim based on skinned animation (uncleaned code)

 **This is:**
   - A series of lessons and precanned projects for a 3D graphics new comer